MacRimi/HWEncoderX/README.md

 ### Additional Notes:

 This container is specifically designed to take advantage of VAAPI hardware acceleration.
-If the system running the container does not have a compatible GPU, **the container will not function.**
+If the system running the container does not have a compatible GPU, **the container will not function.** The container does not delete the original files after transcoding.

 #